 - 7 large eggs

 - 1.2 oz 100% Baker’s chocolate

 - 5 oz unsalted butter or coconut oil for dairy-free

 - Preheat oven to 350 degrees and line muffin tin with 12 muffin liners.

 - Chop Bakers chocolate into slivers.
-Add chopped chocolate and butter (or coconut oil) to a small bowl and heat in microwave in 25-30 second increments until melted.
-Add melted chocolate to mixing bowl of mixed dry ingredients, eggs, and vanilla.
-Mix with electric mixer, then add grated zucchini, and mix again.
-All ingredients should be well-incorporated.
+Add chopped chocolate and butter (or coconut oil) to a small bowl and heat in the microwave in 25-30 second increments until melted.
+Add melted chocolate to mixing a bowl of mixed dry ingredients, eggs, and vanilla.
+Mix with an electric mixer, then add grated zucchini, and mix again.
+All ingredients should be well incorporated.

-- Bake until toothpick can be poked into center of muffins and come out cleanly, about 18-20 minutes.
+- Bake until a toothpick can be poked into the center of muffins and come out cleanly about 18-20 minutes.